 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons license.
 The article processing charge (APC) is $1500.

 Global Pediatric Health offers a student discount of 75%.
 The first and corresponding author on the submission must be a student in order to qualify.
 This must be selected upon submission and will be verified.

 Before submitting your manuscript to Global Pediatric Health, please ensure you have read the Aims & Scope.

 - Commentaries are short summaries of significant and forthcoming papers that provide additional insights, interpretations, or speculations on the topic.
-Commentaries do not have an abstract and must cite the original article under the keywords with the text "Commentary on: [citation]".
+Commentaries must cite the original article under the keywords with the text "Comment on: [citation]".
+No abstract.
 No more than 1000 words, 2 figures, and 10 references.

-- Polify Briefs are concise summaries of a single issue which outline the options for policies to address it.
+- Policy Briefs are concise summaries of a single issue which outline the options for policies to address it.
 They are aimed at policymakers with the goal of formulating or affecting policies.
+No abstract.
 No more than 1000 words, 2 figures, and 10 references.

 - Brief Reports are shorter than Original Research and address a specific topic that does not require a full-length paper.
+No abstract.
 No more than 2000 words, 2 figures, and 20 references.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.